Search for usages

 In the editor, select a symbol for which you want to see the usages.

 From the main menu, selectCtrl+Alt+F7.

-The usages window shows the current scope.
+The usages window shows the current scope and total count of usages.
 If you want to quickly switch to the default scope, press Ctrl+Alt+F7.

 View recent usages search results

 RubyMine remembers your Find Usages results, so you don't need to run the action again.